carlosug/bags/_episodes/01-run-quit.md

 ## Getting Started with JupyterLab

-While many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs we will be using [JupyterLab][jupyterlab] during this lesson.

 JupyterLab is an application with a web-based user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
 JupyterLab requires a